 My parents bought me my first "serious" camera during my senior year of high school, and what a sacrifice that was in those days, considering my folks thought this would be but a passing hobby.
-Just like my writing it wasn't, and it still isn't.

 I'm glad my parents took a risk in my interest because it's allowed me to share with others a small sliver of my vision of our place in this world.
 It's a vision that I'm continually shaping and honing.

 My first "serious" camera was a Nikon FM--it lasted me a good number of years before the foam went bad and jammed up the film lever.
 Rather than trash it I let it go out in style by freezing it, burning it, and keeping it as a decoration for my bookshelf.
-In many ways it's a reminder of where I started, where I am, and where I'm going with what my wife calls my obsession.
+In many ways it's a reminder of where I started, where I am, and where I'm going with what my wife likes to call my obsession.

-Photography is such a vast and wondrous sphere that to know everything about it would be a form of contentful madness!
+I have always believed that photography is such a vast and wondrous sphere that to know everything about it would be a form of contentful madness!

 I love to travel, as should be apparent from my work.
 While travel photography is something I really enjoy, I much prefer taking pictures of bees and children, though never both at the same time!